faisaljina/R-Time-Series-Met-Temperatures/README.md

 There are many packages around to handle, estimate and predict on time series data, including popular packages `forecast` and `astsa`.

-However, it is useful for a deeper understanding to be able to perform time series analysis without reliance on pre-built packages.
+However, it is useful for a deeper understanding to be able to perform time series analysis without reliance on these pre-built packages.
 This project is an attempt to do exactly that!

 ## Highlights
 ### Features